-The use of electronic mail (e-mail) through the University network is a privilege, not a right.
-Its use is limited to staff, administration, faculty, and enrolled students.
-Violations of this policy may be dealt with in the same disciplinary manner as violations of other university policies.
-The full range of disciplinary sanctions is available including the loss of network usage privileges, dismissal from the University, and legal action.
-Violation of some of the policies may constitute a criminal offense.
-The purpose of the e-mail policy is to enhance the efficiency and effectiveness of campus communication.
-All persons using a DBU computer lab must also comply with the applicable DBU computer lab access policy.
+The DBU e-mail system is limited to staff, administration, faculty, and enrolled students.
+All students are required to have a DBU e-mail account.
+Its misuse can result in the loss of access to e-mail and/or other resources.
+Violations of this policy will be dealt with in the same manner as violations of other university policies and may result in a disciplinary review.
+In such a review, the full range of disciplinary sanctions is available including the loss of information system usage privileges, dismissal from the University, and legal action.
+Violation of some of the policies may constitute a criminal offense(s).
+The purpose of the e-mail policy is to enhance the efficiency and effectiveness of communication, if used appropriately.

-The following policies govern the responsible use of e-mail:
+The following policies and guidelines are intended to promote responsible use of e-mail:

-- 1. E-mail should reasonably relate to University matters and educational uses.
-Items such as chain letters, fund raisers, commercial use, and mass national distribution are not allowed.
-Accordingly, the DBU campus e-mail system cannot be used as an avenue to advertise the selling of goods or soliciting donations from students, faculty, staff, or student organizations.
-USE OF THE DBU NETWORK FOR PERSONAL COMMUNICATIONS OR TRANSACTIONS IS AT YOUR OWN RISK.
-Server failures and other computer problems will sometimes occur.
-Despite having an excellent computer staff, the University makes no warranty or guarantee about the operation of its computers, network, or access to the Internet. - Fraudulent, harassing, obscene, or pornographic messages and images are not to be sent, received, forwarded, printed, requested, or stored.
-E-mail which relates to participation in gambling or which constitutes copyright infringement is prohibited.
-Any communication that violates DBU policies and/or local, state, or federal laws and regulations are likewise prohibited. - 3.
-The content, confidentiality, and maintenance of an electronic mailbox is the responsibility of the person to whom the email account is assigned.
+- 1. All e-mail should relate to University matters.
+Limited personal communication is permissible, but items such as chain letters, fund raisers, commercial use, and mass national efforts are not allowed. - 2.
+The DBU campus e-mail system, or any other form of DBU electronic communication (i.e. Blackboard, class discussion, Wimba Virtual Classroom), may not be utilized as an avenue to advertise the selling of goods or soliciting of donations from students, faculty, staff, or members of the University community. - 3.
+Fraudulent, harassing, obscene, or pornographic messages and materials are not to be sent, received, printed, requested, or stored - 4.
+Any communication that violates DBU policies and/or local, state, or federal laws and regulations is prohibited. - 5.
+The content, confidentiality, and maintenance of an electronic mailbox is the responsibility of the person to whom the email account is assigned. - 6.
+Each person is responsible to eliminate from the file messages no longer needed.
+Accounts accumulating excess e-mail will be reviewed and addressed by the Vice-President for Technology. - 7.

-- 4. Each person is responsible for deleting outdated and unnecessary messages.
-Accounts accumulating excess e-mail will be reviewed and addressed by the Information Technology Department. - 5.
-Any college or department may send e-mail to 10 or more users within the college or department with the approval of the academic dean or the head of the department. - 6.
-Any e-mail addressed to 10 or more users (including all users) that has not been previously approved, or 10 or more users outside your college or department, must be approved by the appropriate vice president. - 7.
 Be aware of forged mail.
-If a person has acquired another individual's password, forged mail can be sent.
+If a person has acquired another individual's password, forged mail could be sent.
 Also, e-mail that originates from outside DBU may not be subject to strict security.
-If a message appears out of character for the sender, it may be a forgery and you should contact the sender by another means for verification. - 8.
-Although there are individual access passwords to voicemail, e-mail, and computer network systems, these systems are accessible at all times to and by the University and may be subject to periodic, unannounced inspections by the University for business purposes.
-Backup copies of e-mail and voicemail may be maintained by the University and may be reviewed. - 9.
-Dallas Baptist University is not legally responsible for the personal online activities or publications of individuals, which are solely a result of their individual, independent judgment.
-Persons who use the resources and equipment of DBU to individually publish any opinions, material, or other information expressly assume all responsibility and liability for that publication and waive any right to make claims against the University for injury or damages resulting from that use.
-This includes claims for libel as well as copyright and patent infringement. - 10.
-Sending or downloading large files (anything over 15 Megabytes), such as ZIP files, large video files or music files.
+If a message appears out of character for the sender, it may be a forgery, and you should contact the sender by another means for verification. - 8.
+Although students have individual access passwords to voice-mail, e-mail, and computer network systems, these systems are accessible at all times to and by the University and may be subject to periodic, unannounced inspections for University business purposes.
+Backup copies of e-mail and voice-mail may be maintained by the University and may be reviewed for business, legal, and/or other reasons.